LuisAhumada96/CustomLog.Formatting.Library/README.md

 # Custom Log Formatting

 This library allows you to configurate ordered prefix and suffix values on log messages.
 It uses Func delegates with string return value to write on message console.
+It's useful and emerged as a necessity to standarize log messages across a company with multiple software projects.

 ## Configuration